Renegade on Kara: The Great Basin Chapter 1 Challenged to a Duel

 Right on that edge, Roger tasted her magic.
 Unless a loved one or family, the taste of someone’s magic is always sour.
 Hers was no different.

 Most mages keep any emotional flavor out of the outer shield.
 He found none in hers.
 Not that he expected to.
-Any high school kid qualified to enter the most difficult magic school in existence should be able to keep emotional flavors from their shields.
+Any high school kid who managed to qualify to enter the most difficult magic school in existence should be able to keep emotional flavors from their shields.

 He found the first of her shield’s dead zones, its holes.
 Everyone has dead zones in their outer shield.
 It is the nature of this kind of low-power shield.
 He found several more.
 Instead of peering deeper, Roger flexed his shield the slightest amount and watched her shield react.